s2l1/Headless-Samourai-Dojo/README.md

 Coupled with other privacy methods like CoinJoin you can gain more privacy for your transactions, as it eliminates the risk of someone being able to snoop on your node traffic, analyze which transactions you relay and try to figure out which UTXOs are yours, for example.
 All the above mentioned arguments are also relevant when using Lightning, as someone that sees a Lightning node running on your home IP address could easily infer that there’s a Bitcoin node at the same location.

-## 8. [TOR]

-This guide assumes that you’re running an ODROID N2 or better.

-Also, this guide builds on top of the RaspiBolt guide that runs with Raspbian Buster Lite.
 If you run a different operating system, you may need to build Tor from source and paths may vary.
 For additional reference, the original instructions are available on the Tor project website.

-Connect via SSH.

 Add the following two lines to sources.list to add the torproject repository.